rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 From this section you can choose:

 - The version of Kubernetes installed on your cluster nodes.
-Rancher uses its own version of Kubernetes based on [hyperkube](https://hub.docker.com/r/kubernetesonarm/hyperkube/), but packaged with more utilities.
+Rancher packages its own version of Kubernetes based on [hyperkube](https://github.com/rancher/hyperkube).

-- Whether Rancher should check if the nodes are running a supported or unsupported version of Docker.
-If you only allow supported versions, the cluster automatically fails to launch if you have an unsupported version of Docker.
-Each Kubernetes version is tied to specific Docker versions based on what Kubernetes tests against.

 - The [Network Provider](https://kubernetes.io/docs/concepts/cluster-administration/networking/) that the cluster uses.
-For more details on the different networking providers, please view our [newtorking faqs]({{< baseurl >}}/rancher/v2.x/en/faq/networking/cni-providers/).
+For more details on the different networking providers, please view our [Networking FAQ]({{< baseurl >}}/rancher/v2.x/en/faq/networking/cni-providers/).

     >**Note:** After you launch the cluster, you cannot change your network provider.
 Therefore, choose which network provider you want to use carefully, as Kubernetes doesn't allow switching between network providers.
 Once a cluster is created with a network provider, changing network providers would require you  tear down the entire cluster and all its applications.